A Church With History and Heart

 St. John’s is the former village of Port Dalhousie’s oldest surviving church building whose history is intricately woven into the story of the former lakeside village.

 The founding of the parish dates back to 1834, only a few years after the opening of the First Welland Canal and the establishment of the village of Port Dalhousie.
 The first church was called St. James, a wooden structure built in 1841 where St. John’s cemetery is today.
-(This wooden structure was later shipped down the Welland Canal to become St. James Merritton!)
-With the opening of the Second Welland Canal in the 1840’s and the resulting growth of the community, a new church was planned in the heart of the village.
+This wooden structure was later shipped down the Welland Canal to become St. James Merritton.

 WORSHIP